Tumburu

 Tumburu (तुम्बुरु) is the foremost among the gandharvas, the celestial musicians of Hindu mythology.
-He is described to perform in the courts of the deities Kubera and Indra, as well as sing the praises of Vishnu.
+Accounts depict him performing in the courts of the deities Kubera and Indra, and as singing the praises of Vishnu.
 He is said to lead the gandharvas in their singing.

 Legend

 Origin

 Tumburu is described as the son of Sage Kashyapa, and his wife, Pradha.
-Along with the other three gandharva sons of Kashayapa, Bahu, Haha, and Huhu, he is renowned for his sweet and pleasant speech.
+Along with the other three gandharva sons of Kashyapa, Bahu, Haha, and Huhu, he is renowned for his sweet and pleasant speech.

 Tumburu is often described as the best among the gandharvas in his musical talent.
 A "mighty singer and musician", he sings in presence of the devas.
 Besides Narada and Gopa, he is also regarded as the king of songs.

 Rivalry with Narada

 The Bhagavata Purana considers Narada to be the teacher of Tumburu.
 The scripture mentions that Tumburu accompanied him on a visit to the court of Yudhishthira.
 Narada and Tumburu are said to sing the glories of Vishnu.

 The Adbhuta Ramayana mentions that Tumburu was the best of all singers, and is rewarded by Vishnu.
 Narada, a devotee of Vishnu, became jealous of Tumburu.
 Vishnu tells Narada that Tumburu was dearer to him as he loved songs of praise, rather than austerities that were performed by Narada.
 He sent Narada to an owl named Ganabandhu, to learn music.
 After learning from the owl, Narada sets to conquer Tumburu.
 When he reaches Tumburus's house, he sees Tumburu surrounded by wounded men and women, who he discovers are the musical Ragas and Raginis, injured by his bad singing.
 Humiliated, Narada leaves, and finally learns to exceed the gandharva's talents by learning the seven svaras first from the deity Krishna's secondary wives, Jambavati and Satyabhama, and then his favourite wife, Rukmini.